timknut/geno_imputation/README.md

 Be a common code base for developing the genotype reference for Geno imputed with AlphaImpute.

 ## Rules
-* The rpository must be fully self contained, and the scripts must not rely on paths outside the base folder.
+* The repository must be fully self contained, and the scripts must not rely on paths outside the `geno_imputation` folder.